-- 1. The following guidelines will be used by all secondary faculty regarding the giving of and the make-up of exams. - 2.
-Exams should be communicated on the course syllabus at the beginning of the semester.
-Any adjustments to the exam schedule should be communicated to students well in advance of the scheduled exam.
+1. The following guidelines will be used by all secondary faculty regarding the giving of and the make-up of exams.

-- 3. All students will take a scheduled exam on the day it is given.
+- 2. Exams should be communicated on the course syllabus at the beginning of the semester.
+Any adjustments to the exam schedule should be communicated to students well in advance of the scheduled exam. - 3.
+All students will take a scheduled exam on the day it is given.
 An absence in the class(es) prior to the exam will NOT exempt the student from the exam on the scheduled day the exam is given. - 4.
 The only scenario where a student will not take an exam on the day it is scheduled is if the student is physically absent from class.
 In such a case, the student will be expected to take the exam the first day back in class during the class time. - 5.
-Failure to abide by the above guidelines will result in a nonnegotiable "0" for the exam without the possibility of another makeup exam.
+Failure to abide by the above guidelines will result in a nonnegotiable "0" for the exam without the possibility of another makeup exam. - 6.
+Final exams may not be taken early and must be taken during their scheduled time.